Model#

 client.get_final_results(job_number, job_password)

 The results would be downloaded to the given working directory.
-The downloaded gdx file will always have name “output.gdx”.
+The downloaded gdx file will always have the name “output.gdx”.
 Then, if one wants to read the results, they can simply create a new Container and read the results from the downloaded gdx file:

-container = Container(load_from="my_out_directory/output.gdx")
+solution_container = Container(load_from="my_out_directory/output.gdx")

-Terms of use for NEOS can be found here: Terms of use.
+The terms of use for NEOS can be found here: Terms of use.

 Solve Options#